BrandonDowlin/WebDev-CA2/README.txt

 Brandon is on a different github account because his x00130274 account was flagged and couldnt be added to the repository otherwise.

+We tried to join the slack and the link was not longer available...
+The only problems encountered were recently so we were going to help out until we couldn't